delta6626/365-days-of-code/README.md

 - Day 273 ✅: Fixed a backend function bug, added UI enhancements, introduced generic error modals, and implemented a default email opt in with settings control
 - Day 274 ✅: Improved error handling with modal based feedback and added icons to modals for better clarity
 - Day 275 ✅: Designed and implemented a polished footer component with a variety of useful links
+- Day 276 ✅: Created and integrated a privacy policy component for PartnerPair

 ## 📌 Notes